Regularity of a degenerate parabolic equation appearing in Vecer's unified pricing of Asian options: Introduction and Main result

 where $f(y):=(y-K)_{+}$ and $X_s=X_s(t,x)$ is the stochastic process that satisfies, for $t\in[0,T]$ and $x\in\bR$, the following SDE:

-On the other hand, regularity of the probabilistic solution $u$ defined in \eqref{eq:I09u} is a much more subtle issue.
+On the other hand, regularity of the probabilistic solution $u$ defined in \eqref{eq:I09u} is a more subtle issue.
 There is a classical result, originally due to Freidlin, saying that if $f$ in \eqref{eq:I09u} is twice continuously differentiable and satisfies a certain growth condition, then $u(t,x)$ defined by \eqref{eq:I09u} is meaningful and twice differentiable with respect to $x$ continuously in $(t,x)$, etc.; see e.g. \cite[Theorem V.7.4]{Krylov}.
 However, in our case, $f$ is only Lipschitz continuous and thus the above mentioned result is not applicable.
 As a matter of fact, it is not trivial whether or not the problem \eqref{eq:I03c}, \eqref{eq:I04d} admits any classical or strong solution.
-This regularity question was studied by one of the authors in a very recent paper \cite{Kim}.
+This regularity question was studied by one of the authors in \cite{Kim}.
 It is shown in \cite{Kim} that if $K=0$ (in this case we have the fixed strike Asian call option) and if $b(t)$ is a monotone decreasing Lipschitz continuous function, then the probabilistic solution $u$ defined in \eqref{eq:I09u} is indeed a classical solution.
 We note that $b(t)$ satisfies such an assumption if $d\mu(t)=\rho(t)\,dt$ for some $\rho\in L^\infty([0,T])$ satisfying $\rho(t)\geq \rho_0>0$; i.e. the measure $\mu(t)$ is absolutely continuous with respect to the Lebesgue measure $dt$ and its density function $\rho(t)$ is strictly positive and bounded.
-This specifically excludes the case when $\mu(t)$ is a linear combination of Dirac delta functions (e.g., $d\mu(t)=\frac{1}{n} \sum_{k=1}^n \delta(\frac{k}{n}T) dt\,$), which corresponds to discretely sampled Asian options; see \cite{Vecer01,Vecer02} for the details.
+This excludes the cases when $\rho(t)$ is a nonnegative step function that vanishes on some intervals or when $\mu(t)$ is a linear combination of Dirac delta functions, which corresponds to discretely sampled Asian options.
+These two cases are important in practice but have been left out in \cite{Kim}.

-Since discrete sampling of an Asian option arises quite often in practice, it is of special interest to study regularity of the probabilistic solutions associated with discretely sampled Asian options and we will do it in this article.
-Our main result is, roughly speaking, that the probabilistic solution $u(t,x)$ of the problem \eqref{eq:I03c}, \eqref{eq:I04d} associated with a positive measure $d\mu(t)=\sum_{i=1}^k \alpha_i\delta(t_i)\,dt$ is an \textit{almost classical solution}.
-Let us formulate the above statement in a more precise way.
-We assume that the measure $\mu(t)$ in \eqref{eq:I04f} is given by